ScienceZoneUK/science-zone-uk/Microbits/knightrider_lv2/README.md

 ```

 ### 🧠 Explanation:
-- `while True:` runs forever
-- `range(0, 5)` moves across the grid
+- A `for` loop moves the pixel left to right.
+- `while True:` means it loops forever.
-- We light one pixel in row 2 and turn it off before lighting the next
+- After turning on each pixel, we wait, then turn it off before moving on.

+### 💬 Questions to Think About:
+- What does the `range(0, 5)` do in this code?
+- What would happen if we removed `sleep(100)`?
+- How would you change the row from 2 to another row?

 ---

-## 🧱 Stage 3: Light a Full Column
+## 🧱 Stage 3 : Light a Full Column

 ### 🎯 Goal: Light a whole column using a loop